VibeCoder01/SystemInsightsAnalyser/README.md

   - **Total In View**: The number of machines currently visible in the filtered Consolidated View.
 - **Consolidated Machine View**: This is the primary result.
 It shows a master list of every unique machine across all files.
   - **Filter**: Use the filter bar to search for machines.
 You can use simple wildcards (`*` for multiple characters, `?` for a single character) or switch to Regex mode for advanced filtering.
 As you filter, the Analysis Summary and Per-File Statistics will update in real-time.
   - **Export**: You can export the current (filtered) view to CSV using the button at the top of the card.
-The export includes a dedicated column indicating whether each machine is considered "disappeared".
+The export includes a dedicated column indicating whether each machine is "disappeared" and detailed columns for each mapped field from each source file.
   - **Machine Name**: The name of the computer.
 A row with a light orange background indicates the machine is "truly disappeared."
+  - **OS / Last User / Make / Model**: These columns will appear if they are mapped in any file.
+They show a consolidated, unique list of values found for that machine across all sources.
   - **Last Seen (Any)**: The absolute latest timestamp this machine was seen in *any* of the files, displayed in `dd MMM yyyy` format.
   - **Last Seen Source**: The name of the file where the latest sighting occurred.
   - **Per-File Status**: Each subsequent column represents one of your uploaded files.
 An icon indicates the machine's status in that file: